 Clients within the legal or financial sector, for example, may hold reservations around compliance and security issues.
 Set out to highlight that going digital actually alleviates these issues, providing much greater control, visibility, and security.

 Fewer people carry a pen these days, yet many businesses still require physical signatures for the likes of NDAs.
 While it may be a small step, cutting out the need to send, print, scan, and then return signed documents as part of a paper-driven process can save a lot of time.

 Transitioning to a digital environment can take time, but the ability to create, edit, and re-use digital templates that can then be shared and customised on the fly saves time and countless photocopies.

 Old habits die hard, so removing the ability to fall back on familiar habits by limiting the access to analog-based processes is an easy way to encourage the use of digital documents, instead.

 With a cloud-based solution, the transition is seamless

 Software has become a mainstay in the business world.
 Mobile Apps are used for stock-take in stores, for example, while accountants rely on the likes of Xero and other software in order to make their lives easier.
 So…why not documents, too?

 Lengthy set-up processes, costly pricing structures, and the need for a million and one different software packages for each individual task has, up until recently, made the switch an arduous process.

-This is why Stellar has always been a massive proponent of cloud-based, all-in-one platforms that act as a central hub for each and every part of the process.
+This is why Stellar has always been a massive proponent of cloud-based, all-in-one platforms that act as a central hub for each and every part of the board management process.

 There’s no need for a range of standalone software packages, each with their own quirks and training requirements.
 Instead, you can rely on just the one, simple solution that’s accessible anywhere, any time, on any device.